digitalpalidictionary/digitalpalidictionary.github.io/src/features.md

 ![renumbering](pics/feature/../features/renumbering.png)

-In the example above, 1.1 and 1.2 both are related to Sanskrit *śara* , while 2.1 is derived from the root √sar (to make sound), Sansksrit *svara*.
+In the example above, 1.1 and 1.2 are both related to Sanskrit *śara* , while 2.1 is derived from the root √sar (to make sound), Sanskrit *svara*.

 ## Word Data's Degree of Completion